-Network neuroscience research into intelligence has emphasized two primary neurobiological mechanisms that underlie cognitive ability: the flexible, dynamic integration of multiple brain networks during information processing, and the topology and connectivity of highly-connected hub nodes that drive or coordinate network reconfiguration.
+Network neuroscience research into intelligence has emphasized two primary neurobiological mechanisms that underlie cognitive ability: the flexible, dynamic integration of multiple brain networks during information processing, and the network topology of densely-connected hub nodes that drive or coordinate network reconfiguration.
 Several cognitive neuroscience theories of intelligence appeal to these properties when drawing on neuroscience evidence to explain individual differences in cognitive ability.
-In this chapter, we review cognitive neuroscience hypotheses and theories of human intelligence-including neural speed and neural efficiency hypotheses, the Parieto-Frontal Integration Theory and Multiple Demand Theory, Process Overlap Theory and Network Sampling Theory, predictive processing models, the Watershed Model, and the Network Neuroscience Theory.
-While these theories each draw on a wellestablished body of neuroscience evidence, they are also each tied to the research methods and techniques that gave rise to them-complicating efforts to compare their claims and predictions.
-In reviewing the neuroscience evidence for current neuroscience theories, we discuss the methodological challenges of studying general intelligence with neuroscience data, identify the particularly promising strengths of network sampling- and topology- based theories of intelligence, and finally, raise several key questions for future research into intelligence and cognitive ability to address.
+In this chapter, we review cognitive neuroscience hypotheses and theories of human intelligence, including neural speed and neural efficiency hypotheses, the Parieto-Frontal Integration Theory and Multiple Demand Theory, Process Overlap Theory and Network Sampling Theory, predictive processing models, the Watershed Model, and the Network Neuroscience Theory.
+While each of these theories draw on a well-established body of neuroscience evidence, they are also each tied to the research methods and techniques that gave rise to them, complicating efforts to compare their claims and predictions.
+In reviewing the evidence for current neuroscience theories, we discuss the methodological challenges of studying general intelligence with neuroscience data, identify the particularly promising strengths of network sampling- and topology-based theories of intelligence, and raise several key questions to be addressed in future research.